 Exercise 1: Make the cat dance!

-Open Scratch - you'll find it at school in My Computer>Classes>Ward>ict_all_levels.
+Open Scratch.
 First, in the sprites area under the stage, make sure the cat sprite is selected and not the stage.
-Then drag blocks from the left panel into the centre panel (the scripts area) to form this script:
+Then drag blocks from the left panel into the center panel (the scripts area) to form this script.
+To make sounds available to your script, click the Sounds tab, then Choose a Sound > Choose a Sound at the bottom left of the Sounds panel.
+Please don't get distracted by all the fun sounds that are available, don't waste time exploring them all, and keep the volume of your computer set low!

 Exercise 2: Logo-like programs for simple shapes

-View the following video and recreate the same program for yourself.
-Then add two new stacks to create a triangle by pressing the letter 't' and a pentagon by pressing the letter 'p'.
-Remember you can duplicate an existing stack by dragging it with the stamp tool.
-Save your project in your personal folder with the name 'square'.
+Create and test this stack, then add two new stacks to create a triangle by pressing the letter 't' and a pentagon by pressing the letter 'p'.
+Remember you can duplicate an existing stack by right-clicking it and choosing 'Duplicate'.

 Exercise 3: Asking a question